radiodan-archive/project/docs/getting_started.md

 Things you will need
 ====================

-A wifi connection - it can be open or password protected (WPA or WEP) but this won't work if it's a captive portal where you have to go through a web page to get connected.
+* A wifi connection - it can be open or password protected (WPA or WEP) but this won't work if it's a captive portal where you have to go through a web page to get connected.

-An SD card reader - computer commonly have them built in, or they can be bought very cheaply.
+* An SD card reader - computer commonly have them built in, or they can be bought very cheaply.

-A computer suitable for putting data on the SD card - Windows, Linux or Mac OS X
+* A computer suitable for putting data on the SD card - Windows, Linux or Mac OS X

-Raspberry Pi
+* Raspberry Pi

-The Raspberry Pi is a small, cheap computer with an ethernet port, two USB ports, audio out and HDMI out.
+-- The Raspberry Pi is a small, cheap computer with an ethernet port, two USB ports, audio out and HDMI out.
 It doesn't come with a keyboard, monitor, mouse or harddrive - it's powered from an SD card of the kind you get in cameras.
 You can buy them from Farnell or @@

-SD Card
+* SD Card

-Get a 4GB or higher 10-speed card like this one@@.
+-- Get a 4GB or higher 10-speed card like this one@@.
 It can be a mini SD card with an adaptor, like this one@@.

-Speaker
+* Speaker

-Anything with a standard jack will do.
+-- Anything with a standard jack will do.
 There are some very cheap tiny speakers available, such as this one@@.

-Wifi card - get one with @@ chipset, like this one
+* Wifi card - get one with @@ chipset, like this one

-USB hub@@
+* A USB hub@@

-USB extender cable@@
+* USB extender cable@@

-USB to mini-USB cable@@
+* USB to mini-USB cable@@

-USB plug, like this one@@
+* USB plug, like this one@@

-A box to put it in
+* A box to put it in

-An LED like this one@@.
+* An LED like this one@@.
 Strictly speaking you could do without this, but it makes things much easier to have it.

 The approximate cost should be about £60.